Contract Automation

 Some actions must be performed using data you intend to use.
 Revalidate that the performData is allowed before execution.

-For example, if you have a performTask() that funds a wallet and the address of the wallet is received via the performData parameter, ensure you have a list of permissable addresses to compare against to prevent third-party calling your function to send money to their address.
+For example, if you have a performTask() that funds a wallet and the address of the wallet is received via the performData parameter, ensure you have a list of permissible addresses to compare against to prevent third-party calling your function to send money to their address.

 When performing is not harmful